-Specifies that system-generated comparison operators are to be created for comparing two instances of the distinct type.
+Specifies that system-generated comparison functions are to be created for comparing two instances of the distinct type.
 WITH COMPARISONS is the default.
-Comparisons will be generated for all source types with the exception of a DATALINK whether or not WITH COMPARISONS is specified.
-For compatibility with other DB2 products, WITH COMPARISONS should be specified.
+Comparison functions will be generated for all source types with the exception of a DATALINK whether or not WITH COMPARISONS is specified.
+45 For compatibility with other DB2 products, WITH COMPARISONS should be specified.